EC Cooling Measures 2026

 Major Changes Announced for Executive Condominiums (ECs) in Singapore πΈπ¬

-The Singapore Government has introduced significant changes to the Executive Condominium (EC) market β and these adjustments could reshape how future ECs are bought, sold, and viewed as an investment asset.
+The Singapore Government has introduced significant changes to the Executive Condominium (EC) market.
+These adjustments could reshape how future ECs are bought, sold, and viewed as an investment asset.

 Hereβs a deeper breakdown of what these changes mean for buyers, sellers, and future EC launches.